FindMySchool LogoFindMySchool

 St James Academy was judged Good overall in the June 2024 inspection, with Good ratings across quality of education, behaviour and attitudes, personal development, and leadership and management.
 Families often see it as a school that is strengthening routines and consistency, while still working on attendance and wider participation in clubs.

 Applications are made through Dudley Metropolitan Borough Council rather than directly to the school.
-For September 2026 entry, applications opened on 01 September 2025 and closed on 31 October 2025, with decision emails scheduled for 02 March 2026.
+For September 2027 entry, applications open on 1 September 2026 and close on 31 October 2026, with offers scheduled for 1 March 2027.

 No. Students finish at the end of Year 11, so post-16 planning focuses on routes into sixth forms and colleges.
 The school highlights its CareerFit careers and progression programme as part of this preparation.

-On FindMySchool’s GCSE ranking (based on official data), the school is ranked 3,041st in England and 3rd in Dudley.
+On FindMySchool’s GCSE academic ranking (based on official data), the school is ranked 3,452nd out of 3,895 schools in England.
+It ranks 7th in Dudley for overall secondary performance.
 The Progress 8 score is -0.11, indicating slightly below-average progress across the eight subjects measured.

 Sport is a major part of the offer, including competitive participation across sports such as football, basketball, netball, rounders, cricket and athletics, and weekly satellite clubs including boxing.
 Music provision includes guitar club and specialist resources for digital composition, and the library runs events including the annual Scholastic Book Fair plus reading and writing competitions.